 You are telling me that it is perfect?

-No, it is not perfect, but Saturo Powder is a pretty interesting product for being the first iteration.
+No, it is not perfect, but Saturo Powder is a pretty interesting product.
 For once, the fact that is available in both vegan and non-vegan versions right of the bat is very unique; plus, both options being calorically the same and nutritionally very similar is very remarkable, too.
 If Saturo Powder can solve some nutritional issues, gets the opportunity to be purchased with a subscription and expands the flavour options, it will be a very tough opponent to beat.

 Saturo has surprised as all by releasing a powder product when everyone is looking at RTDs.
 It is true that powder is still the most liked version by hardcore fans, and I truly welcome the effort to please them, as well as releasing a more environmentally friendly alternative.
 If you were a fan of Saturo, because of its nutrition, now you have an even better version at an affordable price.
 Definitely worth checking out and keeping an eye for the future.